amyzli/mle-project/README.md

 ![Logo](images/pipeline.jpeg)

-Due to data size limitation on GitHub, please download the data folder provided via email and put the data folder under the root directory:
+Due to data size limitation on GitHub, please download the data folder provided via link provided by email and put the data folder under the root directory:

 ![Logo](images/datafolder.jpeg)